Differentiable solver for time-dependent deformation problems with contact: Results

 \paragraph{Transient: Bouncing ball}

 As a demonstration of shape optimization in a transient setting, we run a forward non-linear simulation of a ball bouncing on a plane and use its trajectory as the optimization goal \eqref{eq:obj:centermasstrajectory}.
-We then deform the initial shape into an ellipse and try to recover the original shape (Figure~\ref{fig:bouncing-ball}).
+We then deform the initial shape into an ellipse and try to recover the original shape (\cref{fig:bouncing-ball}).

+\paragraph{Transient: Shock Protection} We optimize the shape of a shock-protecting microstructure from \cite{bistable2015} so that the stress \eqref{eq:obj:stress} of the load being dropped onto the microstructure is minimized.
+To accelerate convergence, we adopt a low-parametric shape representation from \cite{Panetta2015}.
+In Figure \ref{fig:shock-protect}, the maximal stress is reduced from $\qty{32}{\kPa}$ to $\qty{12}{\kPa}$.
+This example involves complex self-contact inside the microstructure.
+Unlike penalty-based contact, our method is intersection-free regardless of the contact parameters, so able to produce plausible results with the same configuration even though the thickness of beams inside the microstructure changes drastically in the optimization.

 \paragraph{Transient: Sliding Ball} We optimize the shape of a ball sliding down a ramp to minimize the internal stress \eqref{eq:obj:stress}.
-Perhaps unsurprisingly, the ball gets flattened on the side it contacts with the ramp as this leads to a major reduction of max stress, from $16,274$ to $5,432$.
+To avoid trivial solutions, we add a volume constraint to not allow its volume to decrease.
+Perhaps unsurprisingly, the ball gets flattened on the side it contacts with the ramp as this leads to a major reduction of max stress, from $\qty{38}{\kPa}$ to $\qty{14}{\kPa}$.